goofycoder/arsenal/mongodb/mongodb_notes.md

 **[⬆ back to top](#table-of-contents)**

 ## misc
-In MongoDB, documents stored in a collection require a unique **_id** field that acts as a **primary key**.
+- In MongoDB, documents stored in a collection require a unique **_id** field that acts as a **primary key**.
 If **_id** is present, MongoDB will use it as **_id** field.

-If **_id** field is not specified in the document, MongoDB will add an _id field with a unique ObjectId.
+- If **_id** field is not specified in the document, MongoDB will add an _id field with a unique ObjectId.
 Using ObjectIds for the _id field provides the following additional benefits:
   - in the mongo shell, you can access the creation time of the ObjectId, using the getTimestamp() method.
   - sorting on an _id field that stores ObjectId values is roughly equivalent to sorting by creation time.

+- db.collection.explain("executionStats") methods provide statistics about the performance of a query.

+- compound index
+  - db.inventory.createIndex( { type: 1, quantity: 1 } )     // create two indexes on 'type' and 'quantity'
+  - The order of index matters
+    - orders by 'type' first, and then the 'quantity' field.

 **[⬆ back to top](#table-of-contents)**